nevinmathew/Countdown-Timer/README.md

 # Countdown Timer

-A simple countdown timer built using React and Redux.
-This project demonstrates how to create a countdown timer that updates in real-time and persists across page reloads using Redux for state management.
+A simple countdown timer built using React and Redux toolkit.
+This project demonstrates how to create a countdown timer that updates in real-time and persists across page reloads using Redux toolkit for state management.
 Additionally, the project is configured with Vite for optimized development.

 ## Features